Philips: World War II

 On 9 May 1940, the Philips directors learned that the German invasion of the Netherlands was to take place the following day.
-Having prepared for this, Anton Philips and his son-in-law Frans Otten, as well as other Philips family members, fled to the United States, taking a large amount of the company capital with them.
+Being prepared, Anton Philips and his son-in-law Frans Otten, as well as other Philips family members, fled to the United States taking a large amount of the company capital with them.
 Operating from the US as the North American Philips Company, they managed to run the company throughout the war.
 At the same time, the company was moved (on paper) to the Netherlands Antilles to keep it out of German hands.

 On 6 December 1942, the British No. 2 Group RAF undertook Operation Oyster, which heavily damaged the Philips Radio factory in Eindhoven with few casualties among the Dutch workers and civilians.
-The Philips works in Eindhoven was bombed again by the RAF on 30 March 1943.
+The Philips location in Eindhoven was bombed again by the RAF on 30 March 1943.

 Frits Philips, the son of Anton, was the only Philips family member to stay in the Netherlands.
 He saved the lives of 382 Jews by convincing the Nazis that they were indispensable for the production process at Philips.
-In 1943, he was held at the internment camp for political prisoners at Vught for several months because a strike at his factory reduced production.
+In 1943, he was held at the Vught internment camp for political prisoners for several months because a strike at his factory reduced production.
 For his actions in saving the hundreds of Jews, he was recognized by Yad Vashem in 1995 as a "Righteous Among the Nations".

-1945–1999
+Post-WWII growth

 After the war, the company was moved back to the Netherlands, with their headquarters in Eindhoven.

 In 1949, the company began selling television sets.
 In 1950, it formed Philips Records, which eventually formed part of PolyGram in 1962.

-Philips introduced the Compact Cassette audio tape format in 1963, and it was wildly successful.
-Cassettes were initially used for dictation machines for office typing stenographers and professional journalists.
-As their sound quality improved, cassettes would also be used to record sound and became the second mass media alongside vinyl records used to sell recorded music.
+Philips introduced the compact cassette audio tape format in 1963, and it was wildly successful.
+Cassettes were initially used for dictation machines for office typing stenographers and by professional journalists.
+As their sound quality improved, cassettes would also be used to record sound, and became the second mass media alongside vinyl records used to sell recorded music.

-Philips introduced the first combination portable radio and cassette recorder, which was marketed as the "radio recorder", and is now better known as the boom box.
+Philips introduced the first combination portable radio and cassette recorder, which was marketed as the "radio recorder", now better known as the boombox.
 Later, the cassette was used in telephone answering machines, including a special form of cassette where the tape was wound on an endless loop.
 The C-cassette was used as the first mass storage device for early personal computers in the 1970s and 1980s.
-Philips reduced the cassette size for professional needs with the Mini-Cassette, although it would not be as successful as the Olympus Microcassette.
-This became the predominant dictation medium up to the advent of fully digital dictation machines.
-Philips continued with computers through the early 1990s (see separate article: Philips Computers).
+Philips reduced the cassette size for professional needs with the mini-cassette, although it was not as successful as the Olympus microcassette.
+The mini-cassette became the predominant dictation medium up to the advent of fully digital dictation machines.
+Philips continued manufacturing computer products through the early 1990s as Philips Computers.